01 of 09

 05 of 09

 Bring cash and your negotiating skills when you shop in the Old Port section.
-I paid $12 for a large platter that started at $25.
 Many people hate negotiating, but it's part of the experience!
-I have found that there's no use worrying about whether or not you could have gotten the item for a few bucks less; you'll just drive yourself nuts doing that.
-One more thing—don't be rude if they don't agree to the price you offered.
+Don't be rude if they don't agree to the price you offered.
 Just leave.

 Spanish Words That You Should Know